Food rescue: The food system

 In most cases, rescued food is being saved from being thrown into a dumpster and, ultimately, landfills or other garbage disposals.
 Food recovered on farms is kept from being plowed under.
 On farms, the donations often must be harvested, or gleaned, by volunteers.
-Also, to help rescue food that would otherwise be wasted, the USDA has expanded their Farm Storage Facility Loan Program.
-The Farm Storage Facility Loan Program helps farmers obtain low-cost loans for more farm storage so they can protect more food from becoming waste.

-In the United States, businesses that source food rescue programs have received tax benefits for their donations and have been protected from liability lawsuits by the federal Emerson Good Samaritan Food Donation Act since 1996.
+In the United States, businesses that donate food to nonprofits, such as food rescue programs, have received tax benefits for their donations and have been protected from liability lawsuits by the federal Emerson Good Samaritan Food Donation Act since 1996.
+In 2016 the USDA expanded the Farm Storage Facility Loan Program, which provides farmers with low-interest loans to upgrade or expand their storage facilities, thus enabling them protect more food from becoming waste.

 The benefit of many food rescue programs is they offer healthy food to those in need, such as individuals living in a food desert, a region where its residents lack access to healthy and affordable foods due to poor retail access and other social and urban factors.
 Food rescue programs also benefit those who may not meet the application requirements of state food-assistance programs.
 Many programs also provide immediate emergency assistance, without having to wait through an application process.
 Food rescue organizations are less restricted by cost and availability of food, as so much edible food is thrown out and free for the taking, so eligibility requirements are generally unnecessary.
 This organizational model often allows food rescues to provide nutritional assistance more quickly, with more flexibility and accessibility than other types of hunger relief programs.